-Growing interest in the II program has resulted in set-backs in the timely processing of applications.
-DVS has been able to maintain service to participants, but has not had time to fully analyze the data and develop business process improvements.
-An additional challenge is providing sufficient information for participants to enroll in the program and making participants have a full understanding of all program requirements.
-This information includes length of program participation and consequences for program failures.
-In September, a project manager was hired to help with these challenges, and additional staff is being trained to provide assistance in the II program administration.
+- Growing interest in the II program resulted in set-backs in the timely processing of applications.
+DVS maintained service to participants, but did not have time to fully analyze the data and develop business process improvements. - Providing sufficient information for participants to enroll in the program and making sure participants had a full understanding of requirements (e.g., length of participation and consequences of program failures).